liferay-search/liferay-docs/en/developer/customization/articles/03-architecture/06-ui-concepts/01-ui-architecture-intro.markdown

 [theme](/docs/7-2/frameworks/-/knowledge_base/f/themes-introduction)
 styles a site with a unique look and feel.
 It's developed as a WAR project that includes CSS, JavaScript, and markup content.
-You can develop themes using whatever tools you prefer, but @product@ offers [Bootstrap](https://getbootstrap.com/)-based components and
+You can develop themes using whatever tools you prefer, but @sharepoint@ offers [Bootstrap](https://getbootstrap.com/)-based components and
 [theme tooling](/docs/7-2/frameworks/-/knowledge_base/f/developing-themes)